rasavejo/raspberry-pi-os-qemu-semaphore/README.md

                                 sys_sem_new, sys_sem_delete, sys_sem_p, sys_sem_v}; // the new syscalls added
  ```

 For the user to reach those syscalls, a privilege escalation is required.
-The functions in charge of doing it are declared in the [user_sys.h](/src/lesson06/include/user_sys.h) file and implemented in the [user_sys.S](/src/lesson06/src/user_sys.S) file.
+The functions in charge of doing so are declared in the [user_sys.h](/src/lesson06/include/user_sys.h) file and implemented in the [user_sys.S](/src/lesson06/src/user_sys.S) file.
 In the [user_sys.S](/src/lesson06/src/user_sys.S) file, we implemented a function for each associated syscall :

  ```assembly